Yoshimoto Kogyo comedians team up with Fukushima to restore disaster-hit scenic rail line | The Japan Times

 JR East plans to restore services on all sections of the Tadami Line by fiscal 2021.

-Part of the 135.2-km line, which links Aizu-Wakamatsu Station in Aizuwakamatsu, Fukushima Prefecture, and Koide Station in Uonuma, Niigata Prefecture, adjacent to Fukushima, remains suspended following the July 2011 rain disaster, which led to the collapse of bridges over the Tadami River.
+Part of the 135.2-km line, which links Aizu-Wakamatsu Station in Aizuwakamatsu, Fukushima Prefecture, and Koide Station in Uonuma, Niigata Prefecture, remains suspended following the July 2011 rain disaster, which led to the collapse of bridges over the Tadami River.

 The Tadami Line is famous for traversing secluded areas where access is very difficult.